How We Price Our Prenup Services

 How Much Does it Cost to Review an Existing Prenup?

-We often hear from clients whose partner has already had a prenup drafted, and they want a qualified attorney to review it and represent their interests.
+We often hear from clients whose partner has already had a prenup drafted, and they want a qualified prenup attorney to review it and represent their interests.
 A prenup is a legal contract, and it’s always in your best interest to have an attorney who is ethically obligated to represent your best interests review such agreements.

 We quote this service on an individual basis, but the principal is no different than if we were drafting the agreement from scratch.
 The more complex the agreement, the more time will be required to review it, provide suggested revisions, etc., and so the greater the prenup cost will be.